anjalipandey5029/My-Auth/README.md

-# My Auth Project
+# Simple Authentication System

+## Overview
-This project implements a simple authentication system with registration, login, and logout functionalities.
-It is built using React for the frontend and Express.js for the backend.
-Users can register with their email, log in, and log out securely.
-Axios is used for making HTTP requests to the backend, and Navigate is used for page navigation after successful login or registration.
+This project implements a straightforward authentication system with key features including user registration, login, and logout.
+It is built using **React** for the frontend and **Express.js** for the backend, providing a secure and user-friendly experience.

+Users can create an account by registering with their email, securely log in, and log out.
+The application ensures smooth navigation and data handling through the use of **Axios** for HTTP requests and React Router’s **Navigate** component for redirecting users after successful authentication actions.

+## Features
+- User Registration with email and password
+- User Login with authentication validation
+- Secure Logout functionality
+- Frontend built with React for dynamic user interface
+- Backend API powered by Express.js handling authentication logic
+- Axios for seamless client-server communication
+- React Router Navigate for intuitive page redirects

+## Tech Stack
+- Frontend: React.js
+- Backend: Express.js (Node.js)
+- HTTP Client: Axios
+- Routing: React Router (Navigate)
+- Authentication: Basic  logic (modify as per implementation)